wp-plugins/super-socializer/readme.txt

 2. **SEO Optimization**: Social sharing helps your website content get indexed faster and improves other factors that help in search engine optimization of your blog.

 = How much do you charge for the plugin? =
 This plugin is FREE to download and feel free to use it on your WordPress, BuddyPress, BBPress and any other WP based systems.
-For advanced features and custom solutions, drop me an email at lordofthechamps@gmail.com
+For advanced features and custom solutions, drop an email at support@heateor.com

-= Can you help me set up the plugin at my website? = Yes, I can help you with it.
-Just drop me an email at lordofthechamps@gmail.com
+= Can you help me set up the plugin at my website? = Yes, we can help you with it.
+Just drop an email at support@heateor.com

 == Screenshots ==
 1. **Social Login**: Social Login interface at Wordpress login form
-2. **Social Sharing (Horizontal Interface)**: Social Sharing enabled at blog post
-3. **Social Sharing (Floating/Vertical Interface)**: Social Sharing enabled at blog post
+2. **Social Sharing**: A wide variety of sharing icons
+3. **Social Sharing**: Options to chosse size (ranging from 16px to 35px) and shape (round and square) of sharing icons
 4. **Social Sharing**: Around 90 social networks in Social Sharing
-5. **Facebook Commenting**: Facebook commenting in action
+5. **Social Commenting**: WordPress Commenting selected
-6. **Social Counter**: Floating/Vertical Interface
+6. **Social Commenting**: Facebook Commenting selected
-7. **Social Counter**: Horizontal Interface
+7. **Social Commenting**: GooglePlus Commenting selected
+8. **Social Commenting**: Disqus Commenting selected

 == Changelog ==
 = 5.2.2 =